 “Do you feel safe exploring Puerto Rico on your own?”

-I also always — whether I’m in Puerto Rico or elsewhere — carry a personal alarm and pickpocket-proof garments for safety.
+I also always — whether I’m in Puerto Rico or elsewhere — carry travel safety gear items like a personal safety alarm and pickpocket-proof garments.
 Both suggestions are inexpensive, so there’s really no reason not to protect yourself.

 Staying in the Condado neighborhood feels very safe to me, and in this and other neighborhoods I feel safe asking locals for help with directions and suggestions on where to eat.
 The responses I receive are welcoming and helpful.

 Case in point: I notice while driving I’m almost on empty, so I pull into a gas station to fuel up.
 I park near the fueling station, put in my credit card and then…realize I’m from New York and never pump gas.

 How the heck do I operate this machine?!?